 18. How does TraderShark differ from other trading rooms?

 Our methodology helps you determine the trend quickly and plan for better entries with clearly defined entries and stops.
 This is not a get rich quick plan.
 Learn key areas of support and resistance.
 Learn to take fewer more consistent high probability low risk setups.
 TraderShark.com has one of the most cost efficient trading methods available.
 There are no contracts or obligations.
 No need to spend large sums of money.
 We provide you the necessary skills to become a better trader.

 19. If TraderShark is so good, why teach others to trade?

 I enjoy teaching people and seeing positive results in their financial situation.
 Trading can be a lonely profession.
 I visualize a core group of like-minded traders helping each other trade successfully in a positive environment.
 Educating traders helps other contributing traders and holds me accountable for my own live trades.
 These are a few of the ways I am able to contribute back to others.

-20. If so many traders learn this trading methodology, will that affect the market?
+20. If so many traders learn this trading methodology, will that affect the market or the results?